lukephelan/web-of-westeros/README.md

 Finally, I discovered that I wasn't doing anything specific wrong, rather, I was using a different version of D3.js than in the examples I was finding.
-It turns out that D3.js changing the handling of drag gestures in version 3.
+It turns out that D3.js changed the handling of drag gestures in version 3.
 See [this Stack Overflow question](http://stackoverflow.com/questions/17953106/why-does-d3-js-v3-break-my-force-graph-when-implementing-zooming-when-v2-doesnt) for an explanation.